 Non-steroidal anti-inflammatory drugs

-Non-steroidal anti-inflammatory drugs (NSAIDs) are one of the most commonly used pharmacological agents in the world.
+The non-steroidal anti-inflammatory drugs (NSAIDs) are one of the most commonly used class of pharmacological agents in the world.
 They are extremely efficacious medications for pain and the inflammatory response.
 Their primary mechanism occurs by inhibiting the enzyme cyclo-oxygenase, which coexists in two main isoforms, COX-1 and COX-2.
 They have significant side-effects, which include GI bleeding, cardiovascular toxicity, and renal impairment.

 Many non-steroidal anti-inflammatory drugs exist, but trials have failed to find significant differences in their effectiveness in treating musculoskeletal symptoms 2.
 Their main differences are in side-effect profiles: